mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 In addition, the use of blocks encourages design as does the theme of environmental as steers participants into games involving animals.
 This is relatively easy to design and bring its own sense of game mechanics potentially.

+GENERATE IDEAS TO DEVELOP THIS SECTION AS SYTHESIS

+ - Resnick and Brennan on design tips for contructionist environments. (check this in Lit Review)
+ - Roque's processes of supporting families
+ - Express in terms of AT theory to bring new light, especially agency

 <!-- This section looks at the specifics of community aspects of personal expression in the data collected in this study, dealing specifically with narrative elements, and graphical and audio assets.
 MOVED  -->